TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/HTMLparser/Index.rst

    }

 This example once again shows how important the stdWrap function actually is.
-The function setCurrent is of Type string/stdWrap, and thus allows the usage of parseFunc.
+The function setCurrent is of Type string /stdWrap, and thus allows the usage of parseFunc.